dmwspace/financial-tracker/README.md

 ![2nd updated Transactions page](/imgs/4.png)

-Clicking the View dropdown lets one see comments for a specific transaction and it has a link to add a comment:
+Clicking the 'View' dropdown lets one see comments for a specific transaction and it has a link to add a comment:

 ![Clicking the View dropdown](/imgs/5.png)